vonglasow/atoum-documentation/source/en/starting.rst

      nightly-1568-201210311708
    * nightly-2416-201402121146

-La liste des versions présentes dans l'archive est alors affichée, la version actuellement active étant précédée de ``*``.
+The list of versions in the archive is displayed, the currently active version being preceded by ``*``.

-Changer la version courante
+Change the current version
 ---------------------------

-Pour activer une autre version, il suffit d'utiliser l'argument ``--enable-version``, ou ``-ev`` en version abrégée, suivi du nom de la version à utiliser :
+To activate another version, just use the argument ``--enable-version``, or ``-ev``, followed by the name of the version to use:

 .. code-block:: shell

    $ php -d phar.readonly=0 mageekguy.atoum.phar -ev DEVELOPMENT

 .. note::
-   La modification de la version courante nécessite la modification de l'archive PHAR.
-Or par défaut, la configuration de php ne l'autorise pas.
-Voilà pourquoi il faut utiliser la directive ``-d phar.readonly=0``.
+   The modification of the current version requires the modification of the PHAR archive.
+However, by default, the configuration of PHP desn't allow it.
+This is why it is mandatory to use the directive ``-d phar.readonly=0``.

-Suppression d'anciennes versions
+Deleting older versions
 --------------------------------

-Au cours du temps, l'archive peut contenir plusieurs versions d'atoum qui ne sont plus utilisées.
+Over time, the archive may contain multiple versions of atoum who are no longer used.

-Pour les supprimer, il suffit d'utiliser l'argument ``--delete-version``, ou ``-dv`` dans sa version abrégée, suivi du nom de la version à supprimer :
+To remove them, just use the argument ``--delete-version``, or ``-dv`` followed by the name of the version to deleted:

 .. code-block:: shell

    $ php -d phar.readonly=0 mageekguy.atoum.phar -dv nightly-941-201201011548

-La version est alors supprimée.
+The version is then removed.

 .. warning::
-   Il n'est pas possible de supprimer la version active.
+   It's not possible to delete the current version.

 .. note::
-   La suppression d'une version nécessite la modification de l'archive PHAR.
-Or par défaut, la configuration de PHP ne l'autorise pas.
-Voilà pourquoi il faut utiliser la directive ``-d phar.readonly=0``.
+   Deleting a version requires the modification of the PHAR archive.
+However, by default, the configuration of PHP desn't allow it.
+This is why it is mandatory to use the directive ``-d phar.readonly=0``.

 .. _installation-par-composer: